KEY POINTS

 What happened before the electricity reference price?

-Before the introduction of the reference price, there was no limit to what energy retailers could charge their customers in areas of the country where prices had been deregulated (i.e. rates were no longer set by state governments or regulators).
-This created highly competitive markets in these areas, with many new energy retailers forming and competing for business.
-But while many consumers shopped around, compared prices and found good deals, some didn’t and instead found themselves on expensive plans known as ‘standing offers’.
+But while consumers shopped around, compared prices and found good deals, some didn’t and instead found themselves on expensive plans known as ‘standing offers’.
 Standing offers were default contracts that generally came with the highest prices, which led to the term ‘lazy tax’ to describe the fact that customers were effectively punished for not shopping around and switching retailers.

 There was no benchmark price from which energy discounts were applied, so the market became extremely confusing for consumers to navigate.
-Some big discount plans actually worked out more expensive than some plans with smaller discounts, simply because those discounts weren’t applied to the same base pricing.
-Energy retailers could (and did) place a large discount onto very high base rates, giving consumers the impression that their plan was going to deliver great savings, when in reality customers just had a big discount off a big bill.
+Some big discount plans actually worked out more expensive than some plans with smaller discounts simply because those discounts weren’t applied to the same base pricing.
+Energy retailers could (and did) place a large discount onto very high base rates, giving consumers the impression that their plan was going to deliver great savings, when in reality, customers just had a big discount off a big bill.
 The rise of conditional discounts also resulted in higher prices for those who failed to meet the energy plan’s conditions, such as paying on time.

 The Australian Competition and Consumer Commission (ACCC) saw enough evidence of the energy retailers’ price gouging and launched an inquiry into the energy retail market.
-The ACCC included a series of recommendations on what needed to change to make it easier for consumers to understand, and ultimately save them money.
+The ACCC included a series of recommendations on what needed to change to make it easier for consumers to understand and ultimately save them money.
 One recommendation was to replace standing offers with a ‘Default Market Offer’ (a plan priced at the reference price).
-Consumers on a standing offer contract would then be switched automatically onto their retailer’s Default Market Offer and pay the government reference price for power, instead of the higher standing offer rates.
+Consumers on a standing offer contract would then be switched automatically onto their retailer’s Default Market Offer and pay the electricity reference price for energy instead of the higher standing offer rates.

 Where is the electricity reference price used?

-The reference price has changed the way energy retailers market their products because they now need to reference the reference price.
-Energy retailers must show a percentage difference between the annual cost of their product compared with the electricity reference price.
+The electricity reference price has changed the way energy retailers market their products because they now need to reference the reference price.
+Energy retailers must show a percentage difference between the annual cost of their product when compared with the electricity reference price.
 The percentage difference must be compared with the maximum cost of the electricity retailer’s plan, not the lowest potential cost after any discounts.
-The potential difference after discounts may also be displayed, but less prominently.
+The potential difference after discounts may also be displayed but less prominently.

-Example: Advertised plan price comparing cost to reference price
+Example: advertised plan price comparing cost to reference price

 Image credits: origin.com.au